Clitoral Hood Reduction Sydney NSW by Dr Turner

 If you choose the right plastic surgeon and follow all the pre and post-surgical care instructions, you will get the best results.
 However, clitoral hood reduction is a surgical procedure and comes with a certain degree of risks and complications such as pain, abnormal bleeding, excessive discharge, excessive swelling, inflammation, infection or discolouration.
 See the Risks of Surgery page for more details.

-Firstly, it is important to understand that the cost depends on a couple of factors such as the surgeon you choose and the operating facility and therefore will vary from one surgeon to another.
+Firstly, it is important to understand that the cost depends on factors such as the surgeon you choose and the operating facility and therefore will vary from one surgeon to another.

-How to Choose the Best Clitoral Hood Reduction Surgeon
+How to Find the Best Clitoral Hood Reduction Surgeon Sydney

 The clitoris is a very delicate part of your anatomy.
 Therefore, it requires the expertise of a well-trained, experienced and qualified plastic surgeon.
 Like any other surgery, the importance of choosing the right surgeon directly affects the outcome.
 To avoid risk, it is important to invest some time and effort in choosing the right surgeon.
 Have a closer look at the facility your surgery is going to take place in. make sure you are in a safe and clean environment.